Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 ## Database Setup

 First, of course, you'll need a server of some kind.
-Pokelyzer should run on any operating system, but these instructions will be for Unix-like operating systems - specifically, Ubuntu - because that's what I have handy.
+Pokelyzer should run on any operating system that runs PostgreSQL, but these instructions will be for Unix-like operating systems - specifically, Ubuntu - because that's what I have handy.
 If any of the commands don't work for you, trying doing a quick Google for the equivalent command for your operating system.

-First things first, install Postgres:
+First things first, install PostgreSQL:

 {% highlight bash %}
 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'